Su24-CS5004-Online-Lionelle/final-project-group-9/README.md

 * Instructions on how to run the application
   * Run NBAStatDriver.main() and refer to the manual for more in depth instructions.

-Ask yourself, if you started here in the readme, would you have what you need to work on this project and/or use the application?